cookiengineer/gooey/README.md

 - Activity/Visibility states of elements are represented by the `class="active"` attribute.
 - All other element states are represented using `data-` attributes.

 The [/design](/design) folder contains a ready-to-use default theme.
-Just copy the design folder so that it is located at `/public/design/` and reachable as `/design/index.css`.
-Include the `<link rel="stylesheet" href="/design/index.css">` in your HTML files.
+Copy it, modify it, and you're good to go.

 ## Examples